 Get started¶

 Agentic workflows help you build secure, end-to-end AI pipelines using modular agents, visual components, and structured inputs.
-This tutorial walks you through building your first agentic workflow in Opaque, configuring how it behaves, and calling it from an external system with a Python script.
+This tutorial walks you through building your first agentic workflow—from design and configuration to secure launch—and shows how to trigger it using the OPAQUE Python SDK.

 Before you begin¶

-You’ll also need the REST URL of your Opaque deployment to trigger the SDK.
-This is the API domain configured during deployment through Azure Marketplace.
+You’ll also need the app subdomain of your OPAQUE deployment to trigger the SDK.
+This is the domain configured during deployment through Azure Marketplace.
 If you’re not sure where to find it, ask your workspace admin.

 Step 1.
 Build your first workflow¶